Experience the desert trails in a Polaris RZR

 By Lynn Bremner

-Be sure and check with Ocotillo Wells SVRA for their restrictions and guidelines to limit your risk for exposure to COVID-19 in the outdoors.
+Be sure and check with Ocotillo Wells SVRA for any current park restrictions and COVID-19 Guidelines.

 On a recent day trip to Ocotillo Wells State Vehicular Recreation Area (SVRA), I had the opportunity to go off-roading in a Polaris RZR.
 I’d visited the area many times, but I’d never explored it in an off–highway vehicle.
 Motorcycles and ATVs seemed a little overwhelming to me.
 That all changed when I learned about the Polaris RZR, a 4-passenger, off-highway vehicle that’s automatic and easy to drive.